 Toward the end of squeezing I like to move all the pulp with my hands in a squeezing motion to the bottom of the nut milk bag and then twist in one direction.
 Then, I twist in the other direction to get all the juice out.
 This step takes 1-2 minutes.

-Note: The mixture will be very warm from blending.
+Note: The green juice mixture will be very warm from blending.

 Squeeze in 1-2 juicy lemons using a lemon squeezer (I like to use two lemons).

-Give it a stir.
+Give the green juice a stir.
 Because the mixture will be very warm, be sure to pour over a large cup filled with lots of ice cubes.

-Stir your drink with a straw to let everything get well chilled and enjoy immediately.
+Stir your green juice drink with a straw to let everything get well chilled and enjoy immediately.